 The best fit line should have the least sum of squares of these errors, also known as e square.

 The sum of the squared errors for this regression line is 3.9.
 We check this error for each line and conclude the best fit line having the least e square value.

-Learn data structures in R, how to import and export data in R, cluster analysis and forecasting with the Data Science with R Certification.
+Learn data analysis, data visualization, machine learning, deep learning, SQL, R, and Python with the Data Science Course with Placement Guarantee.
 Check out the course now.